-And that’s just the ‘simple’ definition; scrolling down, there’s a more in depth description of the term.
-But each listing is numbered, so as to be separate and distinct from another.
-That’s not the case in my mind.
-Combined, they help summarize my perspective.
-A doctor is “an eminent theologian…a sound explorer of doctrine”, “a learned or authoritative teacher”, “a person skilled or specializing in healing arts”, “a person who restores, repairs, or fine-tunes things”.
+That’s the simplified definition.
+Scrolling down, there are multiple entries, separated by numbers to distinguish one from another: “an eminent theologian…a sound explorer of doctrine”, “a learned or authoritative teacher”, “a person skilled or specializing in healing arts”, “a person who restores, repairs, or fine-tunes things”.

 Doctors are teachers.
 Their patients are their students; doctors teach them about the design of the human body, the normal and the abnormal.
 No one doctor’s teaching style is the same, just as a patient’s manner of learning differs between individuals.
 Patients come from all sorts of backgrounds and levels of education, so flexibility is key.

 Doctors are students.
-A doctor’s education lasts indefinitely, even in the absence of a formal institution or classroom setting.
-The prospect of encountering new challenges and perpetually seeking to improve myself is what makes the medical field exciting.
-As research emerges it can assert a new paradigm of thought, reinforce an already accepted scientific belief, or turn knowledge on its head and render it obsolete.
-We read and study, we take tests (lots and lots of tests), and we keep our certifications current.
+The pursuit of education lasts indefinitely, even in the absence of a formal institution or classroom setting.
+The prospect of encountering new challenges and perpetually seeking to improve myself is what makes the medical field exciting. paradigm of thought, reinforce an already accepted scientific belief, or turn knowledge on its head and render it obsolete.
+We read and study, we take tests (a lot of tests), and we keep our certifications current.
 Our superiors and our peers are our professors.
 We can learn from textbooks and journals, or from personal experiences in hospital wards and clinics.
 We observe methods of doctor-patient communication and surgical techniques, and we commit them to memory.

 Doctors are counselors, personal trainers, mechanics.
 Chest pain?
 Arthritic flare-ups?
 Cardiologists and rheumatologists might as well be firefighters, diagnosing and battling pathophysiologic blazes within the human body.
-Doctors have to be good detectives, too, and not just during the process of coming up with a differential diagnosis.
-They have to take into account their patient’s entire wellbeing, which includes having the ability to identify signs of physical and emotional abuse.
+Doctors have to be good detectives, too, in the process of developing a differential diagnosis and identifying the correct one before tailoring management strategies to an individual patient.

 Doctors are artists and historians.
 They are immersed in the beauty and complexity of the arts just as much as they are in science.
 The human body is a glorious canvas requiring the critical eye of a clinician who discerns connections and truth beyond the surface.
 Surgeons are conductors of great orchestras comprised of steady hands and pristine instruments.
 My mom often reminds me, “It’s called the art of medicine for a reason”.